 The emergency was declared by Gov. Stitt as they continue to remain proactive to protect all 4-millions Oklahomans that live in the Sooner State.
 Gov. Stitt said this is a move that ensures that the state has all the resources it needs to manage the effects of COVID-19.

-If you are healthy and at low-risk for the virus, you are asked to use common sense with hygeine and social distancing.
+If you are healthy and at low-risk for the virus, you are asked to use common sense with hygiene and social distancing.
 The declaration is also said to be aimed at allowing hospitals to "cut through the red tape" so they can treat patients effectively.

 The situation will continue to change, but Gov. Stitt assured Oklahomans that the state would keep everyone updated as it changes.
 He said they will continue to lead day-by-day based on the latest information they have.